Articles | July 9, 2020

 - Corporate culture – employees hired in your remote center follow processes you are familiar with and work in the same corporate culture.

-With this engagement model, clients are able to develop faster, deliver their products quicker and benefit from outsourcing possibilities at the same time.
+With BOT (Build-Operate-Transfer) model, clients are able to develop faster, deliver their products quicker and benefit from outsourcing possibilities at the same time.
 As we can see, risk sharing and time to market are becoming increasingly important.
 The BOT model addresses the needs of companies which are willing to develop operational centers within a reasonable time and budget.